 Get your Black Belt – Online

 Many martial arts studies have got creative in solving the “no contact” problem of martial arts training.
 Skype/Zoom training being the main solution.
 It’s amazing just how professional it’s become with a trainer and producer working together, muting certain students, displaying the student currently being coached centrally on the screen etc. It’s not the same as being in the Gym, but it’s a lot more interactive than a YouTube video.
-Who knows, your could even get your black belt from home.
-How long to get a black belt?

 Set yourself a challenge

 When it comes to fitness, gradual progress can lead to some pretty significant results.
 If you’re thinking about how to stay healthy during lockdown, taking a fitness challenge could be exactly what you’re looking for.